How to Make the Best Matcha Latte. This matcha latte is creamy, frothy, super flavor and warming–perfect for colder weather.

 If you’ve never had an Italian soda, they’re so rich and refreshing all at the same time.
+You may have had one using Torani syrup–they’re unfortunately super sweet filled with a bunch of additives that aren’t fun.
+These are way more natural.
 I decided on three flavors: rhubarb, blackberry and strawberry, but feel free to use up any fruit that cooks down well.
 Other fruit ideas are pineapple, blueberries, mulberries (they just came in season!) and even mangos.
+If you like, you can add a scoop of ice cream instead of half and half.

 It has been so hot in Los Angeles.
 This unattractive heatwave inspired me to make my favorite cooling-off-drink of my childhood: Peruvian Chicha Morada.
 This is what my mama would make me when I was little.